 - Try: Check with your physician to see if candida may be the cause of your baby’s diaper rash.
-She may prescribe an antifungal medication like Nystatin as a treatment.
+She may prescribe an antifungal medication as a treatment.
 Probiotics and a healthy, whole foods diet are good places to start in creating and maintaining a balanced gastrointestinal microflora.

 - Cause: Allergy or irritant.
 This type of diaper rash is due to an allergic response caused by contact with something.
 It could be an allergy to the chemicals and materials in the diaper, wipes, diaper cream, lotion, soaps, shampoos, or laundry detergents.
 Fragrances and preservatives are the most frequent allergens in baby products; however, every baby is unique so you may have to do some serious investigating to locate the perpetrator on an ingredient list.

 - Looks like: This type of rash is harder to identify but is red and can have areas where the skin is worn away.
 It most commonly appears as a red, irritated bottom on young infants if the allergen is coming from the diaper.
 Make sure to check the entire body of your infant for additional areas of potential dermatitis to ensure that other non-diaper allergens aren't causing this irritation.
 It can occur anywhere the allergen touches the skin.